comharris/readme/docs/README.md

 # How I think and behave

 Here is my opinion about how [I think and behave](how_i_think).
-That said, I am learning constantly, and with new information and ideas, my own ideas change, so what you read here will probably drift over time.
-It's at least how I used to think.
+That said, I am learning constantly, so please expect my views to change over time with new information.
+I'll endeavour to keep things updated here as I grow, and at least you'll see how I used to think.

 # Mindsets

 This section details the [mindsets](mindsets) I use as tools to frame the world and get things done in different contexts.
 In his book "Creativity, Inc." John Lasseter lists out mindsets he uses at Pixar--as frameworks to "try on" in different situations.
-Mindsets aren't intended to be consistent, they are tools to use when the right situation arrises.
+Mindsets aren't intended to be consistent, they are tools to use when the right situation arises.

 # "CEO and Friends" Dinners